modesty/pdf2json/readme.md

 Introduction
 ====

-PDF2JSON module is ported from client side PDF.JS to Node.JS, it also extends PDF.JS library with form elements detections and parsing.
+PDF2JSON module is ported from client side PDF.JS to Node.JS, it also extends PDF.JS library with interactive form elements and text content parsing.

-The goal is to enable server side PDF parsing with interactive form elements wehn wrapped in web service, also enables parsing PDF to local JSON file when using in a commanline tool.
+The goal is to enable server side PDF parsing with interactive form elements wehen wrapped in web service, it also enables parsing PDF to local JSON file when using in a commanline tool.

 Install:
 ====